-To establish your Discover it® Secured credit line, you provide a refundable security deposit from $200 to $2,500 after being approved.
+To establish your Discover it® Secured credit line, you provide a refundable security deposit of at least $200 after being approved.
 Your credit limit will be equal to the amount of money you deposit.
 Afterwards, this card will operate just as any other credit card, and it looks like any other credit card as well.

 You make purchases, then pay at least your minimum payment due every month.
 You can't use your security deposit toward your monthly payments; instead, the security deposit will be used to pay off your balance in the event that you become delinquent in your obligations.
 But as long as you keep your account in good standing, you can get the security deposit back if you close the account or if Discover transitions your account to another Discover credit card (more on that below).